What’s full of wisdom, fun and always accessible at the touch of a button?

 Best of all, FluentU keeps track of the vocabulary that you’re learning, then recommends videos and examples based on your studies to create a 100% personalized experience.

 Written by Tania Johnson, this is a low-cost resource to help you learn Russian quickly.
-This e-book is completely free for Kindle Unlimited users and $2.99 for all others.
-The book is for travelers to Russian-speaking countries.
+It’s meant for travelers to Russian-speaking countries.

 However, if you aren’t planning a trip to Russia anytime soon, you can still benefit from the advice in this e-book.
 The author creates an easy-to-follow format that helps Russian learners better understand Russian pronunciation (and trust us, you’ll want all the help you can get in this area!)